 If I need additional support, what can I access?

-The history department offers a series of after-school revision workshops that support students with their revision throughout year 11.
-We also provide department revision guides and can offer recommendations on appropriate textbooks and support materials to purchase.
+The history department provides a great deal of support in revising for GCSE.
+This includes help in making revision notes, department revision guides and recommendations on appropriate textbooks and support materials to purchase.
 The department will be happy to advise on historians to read and recommend historical fiction to support your son/daughter’s enthusiasm for the course content.